Farfetch/blackout/CONTRIBUTING.md

   - Tests should fail when your non-test code is absent
   - Tests should include reasonable permutations of the target fix/change
 - No warnings are introduced by the changes when running unit tests
+- It does not contain unused or commented code
 - Follow the [coding guidelines](https://github.com/Farfetch/blackout/wiki/Coding-Guidelines)

 ## Workflow